 Conclusion: Final Thoughts on How Much Do Tennis Coaches Make?

 Tennis coaching is a very satisfying and enjoyable career.
-Although it may not pay you well initially, it is of huge benefits as you move to higher levels.
+Although it may not pay you well initially, it is of huge benefit as you move to higher levels.

 I have tried to answer the question ‘how much tennis coaches make’ through my experience in this field and some research.